Mpemba Effect in Many-Body Systems Near Equilibrium: Physical examples

 To create a hierarchy of relaxation channels, particles 1 and 2 are placed at the minimal separation compatible with the dipolar approximation $d_{12} = 3r = 150\,\mathrm{nm}$. yielding $G_{12} \sim 8\times 10^{-15}\,\mathrm{W/K}$, while $G_{13}=3\times 10^{-16}\,\mathrm{W/K}$, $G_{23}=1.5\times 10^{-16}\,\mathrm{W/K}$ define a weaker coupling for particle 3.
 Using the near-field scaling $G_{ij} \propto d_{ij}^{-6}$, the corresponding interparticle distances $d_{ij} = d_{12} \left(\frac{G_{12}}{G_{ij}}\right)^{1/6}$ are determined.
 These unequal separations define a scalene triangular configuration, essential to avoid degenerate relaxation modes that would suppress the Mpemba effect.

 In Fig.\ref{fig:mpemba_three_body} we show the relaxation dynamics of this system for the two initial conditions

 Although the hot state starts with a significantly larger initial distance to equilibrium, its projection onto the slowest relaxation mode is strongly suppressed.
 As a result, it is dominated by fast-decaying modes and relaxes rapidly at short times.
 In contrast, the cold initial condition has a smaller initial norm but a strong projection onto the slowest eigenmode.
 Consequently, its decay is governed by the slowest relaxation rate and remains elevated for longer times.
 This modal imbalance leads to a clear crossing of the two relaxation curves: the initially hotter system cools faster and becomes colder than the initially colder one, demonstrating a pronounced Mpemba effect.
+The chosen initial conditions are not unique.
+The Mpemba effect persists under small perturbations of the initial state, provided the projection onto the slowest relaxation mode remains sufficiently suppressed compared with that of the colder configuration.
+The reported state should therefore be regarded as a representative point within a finite region of the initial-condition space exhibiting the same behavior.